stephenparr-dev/bbcnews-html-css-project/README.md

 BBC News - Tech - re-creation.png

-I know that some of the spacing is a little bit out, but I think it would most likely fool someone if they just glanced at it in passing.
+I know that some of the spacing is a little bit out, and that I could tighten up some of my CSS (merging some IDs into Classes), but I think it would most likely fool someone if they just glanced at it in passing.
+Plus, this is the first time I've tried something like this from scratch.